dreamcatcher-tech/network/Inbox/2024-12-03 1123 starting context for napps.md

 You could change it ? but we would need to make a tool item showing that the context changed.
 If you set it back, or delete that context change, then it goes back to how it was.

+Changing the available agents is shared state between all chats.

 Is this interface enough to:
 - use the CRM system ?
 - provision and manage autonomous agents ?